nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-for-free-github-google-domains/index.md

 ```

 ## Customization
 The configurations are stored in the file `config.toml`.
-The content of my website is the following:
+My configurations are the following:

 ```toml
 baseURL = "https://nicolamassarenti.com/"